 It is the food that contains the most magnesium of all with a ratio of 420 mg for every 100 grams of product.
 If it was once considered a residue of wheat and cereals in general, starting from the 80s it was re-evaluated by the branch of nutritionists thanks to its beneficial properties for the body such as the possibility of reducing constipation and attenuating the effects of irritable colon.
 If consumed in excessive quantities, it can still lead to problems such as abdominal swelling and bloating, therefore it should be understood as a supplement to be integrated if necessary.

 With a quantity of magnesium equal to 292 mg per 100 grams, it is dark chocolate that conquers the second position.
 As always this is not the only quality of this food but the higher the concentration of cocoa, the higher the flavonoids, the natural antioxidants that prevent hypertension and the accumulation of cholesterol, playing a very important role in the fight against stroke and heart attacks.
 Bitter cocoa can be consumed every day, perhaps by pouring half a spoonful of it into a cup of milk or to enrich coffee.
+Use the latest BigBasket Promo Codes to earn additional discounts on your chocolate orders.

 In particular, almonds, walnuts, hazelnuts, pistachios and peanuts, with a quantity of magnesium that varies between 260 mg and 130 mg per 100 grams of product.
 The benefits of dried fruit are now recognized and therefore their usefulness in a balanced diet should not be underestimated.
 They provide energy, help muscle recovery, fight anxiety and increase concentration, maintain the balance of intestinal bacterial flora by helping and regulating the colon.